blackfan321/steam-platform-stats/README.md

 - Clean table showing your played games and logged hours.
 - Interactive mode via `fzf`.
 - Some command-line options you can toy with (check out `steam-platform-stats --help`).
 - Cached Steam API results for faster loading (~5 min TTL).
-Cache stored in `~/.steam-platform-stats/games.json`.
+Cache is stored in `~/.steam-platform-stats/games.json`.
 - Easy installation via `pipx` or `uv tool install`.

 ## Interactive Mode